-Good attendance is a high priority at St Peter's and we are justifiably proud of our year-on-year improvement over the last six years.
-Overall school attendance for 2015/16 was 96%, which places St Peter's amongst the top of Manchester's high schools.
-The high profile approach to attendance is maintained throughout the school year by means of school assemblies, poster competitions, visual displays and messages on our notice boards.
+Good attendance is a high priority at St Peter’s and we are justifiably proud of our year-on-year improvement over the last ten years.
+Overall school attendance for 2018/19 was 97%, which places St Peter’s amongst the top of Manchester’s high schools.
+A high profile approach to attendance is maintained throughout the school year by means of school assemblies, poster competitions, visual displays and messages on our notice boards.

 At St Peter’s, all pupils can track their current attendance via St Peter’s Book.
 Those who achieve an average of at least 90% at the end of the autumn and spring terms are rewarded with a trip to the cinema and in the summer term with a trip to a theme park.

 Individual Pupil Attendance